PennyLaneAI/pennylane/doc/introduction/new_opmath.rst

 .. note::

-    If you are looking for a quick fix, jump to the :ref:`Troubleshooting` section!
+    If you are looking for a quick fix, jump to the :ref:`Troubleshooting_opmath` section!

-    After visiting the :ref:`Troubleshooting` section, if you are still stuck then you can:
+    After visiting the :ref:`Troubleshooting_opmath` section, if you are still stuck then you can:

     - Post on the PennyLane `discussion forum <https://discuss.pennylane.ai>`_.